 You will need to sign the CSH Tree Planting Agreement and submit a few additional bits of supporting evidence (planting maps and site photos).

-This is a requirement from Defra and helps them to ensure that the trees they are funding end up in the ground.
+This is a requirement from our grant provider and helps them to ensure that the trees they are funding end up in the ground.

 The Forestry Commission will randomly visit a selection of sites.
 It is possible that your site will be chosen and the Forestry Commission will come and see your tree-planting work.